-Gamlestaden (the Old Town in English) is a former working-class neighbourhood in Gothenburg, filled with historic industrial buildings.
+Gamlestaden Fabriker (the Factories in the Old Town in English) are located in a former working-class neighbourhood in Gothenburg (Gamlestaden), filled with historic industrial buildings.
 Through adaptive re-use of these historic structures, complemented with new builds, a mixed-use neighbourhood is developed with particular attention to places for creativity, innovation and entrepreneurship.

-Gamlestaden (the Old Town in English) is a former working-class neighbourhood in Gothenburg.
+Gamlestaden Fabriker (the Factories in the Old Town in English) are located in a former working-class neighbourhood in Gothenburg (Gamlestaden).
 Over the centuries, it has become a conglomerate of historic industrial buildings that reflect the city’s industrial past.
 In the 18th and 19th centuries, the headquarters of the East Indian Company was housed in Gothenburg.
 Around the 1700s, the sugar industry settled in Gamlestaden.
 In 1733, a large sugar factory, nowadays the oldest remaining building in the area, was built.
 In 1835, activities in the sugar industry were replaced by the cotton industry.
 In the following decades, one of the largest spinning mills of Scandinavia would arise in the area.
 In the early 1900s, the area grew, with the car industry settling in the area.
 It is the place where the first Volvo car was manufactured.

 With a crisis in the textile industry and modernisation needs from other sectors, much of the industrial activities moved away between the 1960s and the 1980s.
 Commissioned by the municipality, a start was made to demolish some abandoned buildings.
 High costs of this operation, in combination with a real estate crisis, put a hold on more demolishing activities.
 Nowadays, the remaining historic buildings are seen as a significant asset for redevelopment.
 Many of them, including the sugar factory, several spinning mills, the power plant and several workshops, are listed as municipal heritage.
 Moreover, Gamlestaden is built on top of remains of the late medieval city Nya Lödöse, providing the whole area with protected status under the Swedish law of ancient monuments.
 [1;5]